 Financial instruments are recorded at fair value on initial recognition.
-Financial instruments are subsequently recorded at cost or amortized cost, unless management has elected to carry the instruments at fair value.
+Financial instruments are subsequently recorded at cost or amortized cost.

 Transaction costs incurred on the acquisition of financial instruments measured subsequently at fair value are expensed as incurred.
 All other financial instruments are adjusted by transaction costs incurred on acquisition and financing costs, which are amortized using the straight-line method.